 Owning an investment property is a great way to build a nest egg for the future.
 But you don’t want to see that egg swallowed up by the many and varied fees it can cost you to manage your property.
 Understanding your management fees can make a big difference to your future returns.

-Management fees are the costs your property manager charges you for the service they provide.
-Fees are usually charged as a percentage of rents collected, and will vary depending on your property manager.
+Property management fees are the costs your property manager charges you for the service they provide.
+Fees are usually charged as a percentage of rent collected, and will vary depending on your property manager.
 On average you can expect to pay 7% of rent.

 What other costs are there?